-3. Minimize the number of copper/solder joints that can cause thermocouple effects.
+3. Try to minimize the number of copper/solder joints that can cause thermocouple effects.
 Where copper/solder joints are used, make sure that they are in both the D+ and D- path and at the same temperature.

-Thermocouple effects should not be a major problem as 1°C corresponds to approximately 200 mV, and thermocouple voltages are about 3 mV/°C of temperature difference.
+Thermocouple effects should not be a major problem as 1°C corresponds to about 200 mV, and thermocouple voltages are about 3 mV/°C of temperature difference.

 Unless there are two thermocouples with a large temperature differential between them, thermocouple voltages should be much less than 200 mV.

-4. Place a 0.1 $\mu$ F bypass capacitor close to the VDD pin.
-In extremely noisy environments, place an input filter capacitor across D+ and D- close to the ADT7483A.
-This capacitance can effect the temperature measurement, so care must be taken to ensure that any capacitance seen at D+ and Dis a maximum of 1,000 pF.
-This maximum value includes the filter capacitance, plus any cable or stray capacitance between the pins and the sensor diode.

-- 5. If the distance to the remote sensor is more than 8 inches, the use of twisted pair cable is recommended.
-A total of 6 feet to 12 feet is needed. - 6.
-For very long distances (up to 100 feet), use shielded twisted pair, such as Belden No. 8451 microphone cable.
-Connect the twisted pair to D+ and D-, and the shield to GND close to the ADT7483A.
+- 4. Place a 0.1 $\mu$ F bypass capacitor close to the VDD pin.
+In extremely noisy environments, an input filter capacitor may be placed across D+ and D- close to the ADT7481.
+This capacitance can affect the temperature measurement, so care must be taken to ensure that any capacitance seen at D+ and D- is a maximum of 1,000 pF.
+This maximum value includes the filter capacitance, plus any cable or stray capacitance between the pins and the sensor diode. - 5.
+If the distance to the remote sensor is more than 8 inches, the use of twisted pair cable is recommended.
+A total of 6 feet to 12 feet of cable is needed.
+For really long distances (up to 100 feet), use shielded twisted pair, such as Belden No. 8451 microphone cable.
+Connect the twisted pair to D+ and D- and the shield to GND close to the ADT7481.
 Leave the remote end of the shield unconnected to avoid ground loops.